Cancellation of Classes

 Each fall and spring semesters a President’s List is published identifying students enrolled full-time who showed exemplary scholarship ability.
 Students must have a semester grade point average of 3.5 or higher to qualify for the President’s List.

-All students accepted into a program of study who have taken 12 or more credits and have not maintained a 2.0 cumulative grade point average will be placed on academic probation.
-Probation is an indication that the student is performing below accepted levels established by the school and industry.
-Any student placed on academic probation will have one semester to raise their performance.
+All students accepted into a program of study who have taken 12 or more credits and have not maintained a 2.0 cumulative grade point average will be placed on academic warning.
+Academic warning is an indication that the student is performing below accepted levels established by the school and industry.
+Any student placed on academic warning will have one semester to raise their performance.
 Failure to achieve a 2.0 cumulative grade point average or to make satisfactory progress toward a 2.0 cumulative grade point average may result in termination from the student’s program or the institute.
 See also Financial Aid Warning, Probation, and Suspension rules.

 Academic Recovery Course